ArtifexSoftware/mupdf/docs/reference/javascript/types/DOM.rst

 .. method:: DOM.prototype.removeAttribute(attribute)

-	Remove the specified attribute from the element.
+	Remove the specified attribute from the element, returns the updated element as a DOM.

 	:param string attribute: The name of the attribute to remove.

+	:returns: `DOM`

 	.. code-block::

 		xml.removeAttribute("attribute")

+..
+TODO rename attribute() to getAttribute()?

 .. method:: DOM.prototype.attribute(attribute)